National Environment Management Authority (NEMA)

 The National Environment Management Authority (NEMA), in partnership with the Kanungu District Local Government, hosted a radio talk show to highlight the critical roles of stakeholders in advancing environmental management and sustainability in Uganda.

+While speaking on KBS FM 95.4, Dr. Barirega Akankwasah, Executive Director of NEMA, urged the people of Kanungu to understand their responsibilities and actively participate in conservation efforts.
 “These gains must be protected,” Dr. Akankwasah stressed, adding that Uganda’s drive toward middle-income status—anchored in Agriculture, Tourism, Mining, and Services (ATMS)—depends heavily on a healthy environment.

 Also present during the program were Mr. Agaba, District Natural Resource Officer for Kanungu, and Mr. Ikilai, Manager of Education and Advocacy at NEMA.